 Ben stepped onto the sidewalk.
 The White House grounds were dead.
 The leafless trees reached to a gray sky,

 creating a stark backdrop to Ben's black mood.
 He raised his shoulders and dug his hands deeper into his pockets.
+He

-cold to enter this palace of Pollyannas.
+enter this palace of Pollyannas.
 This castle of Christianity.
 He let out a soft snicker.
 Even the windows

 of the White House should be rose-colored.
 Hope, faith, love.
 Julia was destroying the country with such